benc-uk/food-truck/README.md

 - Rate limiting on the API (should use a upstream traffic gateway, e.g. ingress controller in Kubernetes NGINX/Envoy or Azure service like App Gateway).
 - Auth in front of the API (likewise this should be handled by the gateway to do JWT validation etc).
 - Sem ver for images and releases.
-- Fix the unit tests with the database mocked/stubbed.

 - Add end to end API & performance tests, k6.io is my tool of choice for this, or Postman/Newman.
 - Switch to RFC 7807 (Problem Details) for API errors https://datatracker.ietf.org/doc/html/rfc7807
 - Consider switching to dependency injection but should weigh up the pros & cons.